 Attested: Ptolemy 2,3,1 Κλωτα estuary; Tacitus Agricola Clota; Cled at position 274 in the Ravenna Cosmography

-Maritime Itinerary: insula Clota in Hiverione (variant Glota); Bede Alcluith
+insula Clota in Hiverione (variant Glota) in the Maritime Itinerary; Bede Alcluith

 Where: The river Clyde.

 Name Origin: From PIE *kleuə- ‘to wash, to clean’, the root of words such as cloaca ‘drain’, κλυζω ‘to wash away’, κλυδων ‘rough water’, clyse (Somerset dialect) ‘sluice gate’, and probably Irish glais ‘stream’ (as in Glasgow).
 Clota survived into Alt Clut (the kingdom of Strathclyde around Dumbarton Rock) and modern Clyde.
 More likely is a link with κλωθω ‘to twist; to spin’, because the upper Clyde is distinctively twisty.